derivexyz/v1-core/docs/contracts/liquiditypool.md

 ### Function `lockBase(uint256 amount, struct SynthetixAdapter.ExchangeParams exchangeParams, uint256 freeLiquidity) external`

-Purchases and locks base when the system sells a call option.
+Purchases and locks base as collateral when the AMM sells a call option.

 #### Parameters: